 Younger leaves on near-prostrate stems growing on chalk grassland have much narrower and flatter leaflets, but still have the distinctive crisped margins.

 Leaflets are silvery or whitish-green below, confirming that this plant belongs in series Discolores.

 Stems are moderately robust, sharply or bluntly angled, usually becoming dark purple in colour, though often with a speckled appearance.
 They have numerous to dense coarse whitish hairs which may be very obvious on older stems.
-The prickles are long-based, quite stout, usually strongly declining and curved or sometimes slightly declining and nearly straight, purple with a yellow point.
+The prickles are long-based, quite stout, usually strongly declining and curved or sometimes slightly declining and nearly straight, yellow or turning purple with a yellow tip.
 They can be quite sparse along the stems or moderately crowded.